Pinot Noir bottles not to miss in 2026

 Top areas: Bannockburn, Gibbston Valley - Mornington Peninsula (Australia) is a prominent wine region known for its high quality Pinot Noir, which accounts for nearly half of its total grapevine plantings.
 The climate here is cool and maritime, yielding coastal Pinot Noirs with balanced soft red berry notes, fine tannins and light spice.

-Top areas: Red Hill, Main Ridge - Germany is the world’s third largest producer of Pinot Noir, where it is locally known as Spätburgunder.
-The style of Pinot Noir here is influence by the cool climate, with herbal, savory tones and surprising aging potential.
+Top areas: Red Hill, Main Ridge - Germany is the world’s third largest producer of Pinot Noir, locally known as Spätburgunder.
+The style of Pinot Noir here is influenced by the cool climate, with herbal, savory tones and surprising aging potential.

 Top areas: Ahr, Baden, Pfalz